-- determination of the residues of a chemical in a treated food; - determination of the acceptable health standard for a chemical in food (i.e. the acceptable daily intake and/or the acute reference dose); an - calculating the dietary exposure to a chemical from all foods and comparing this to the acceptable health standard.
+- determination of the residues of a chemical in a treated food; - determination of the acceptable health standard for a chemical in food (i.e. the acceptable daily intake and/or the acute reference dose); and - calculating the dietary exposure to a chemical from all foods, using food consumption data from nutrition surveys and comparing this to the acceptable health standard.